tomvalk/RemoteGUI-Releases/README.md

 <p>

 ```
+1.3.0
+- Added show/hide Targets to the Workplace filter
+- "More..." commands now available via long press

 1.2.0
-- Added more commands to GUI
+- Added "More..." commands to GUI
 - Bug fixes and UI improvements

 1.1.0